 Mosquitoes are most likely to bite during the hours immediately before and after dawn and dusk.
 Plan your gardening to avoid the times when mosquitoes are most active.
 If virus-infected mosquitoes have been reported in your area, consider staying indoors during their peak biting hours.
 Mosquitoes favor shady, moist areas of a yard and rest in dense shrubbery; they are active from spring to the first hard frost in the fall.

-Please contact Plant Information Service at (847) 835-0972 or via e-mail firstname.lastname@example.org for more information about West Nile Virus and mosquito treatment in your area.
+Please contact Plant Information Service at (847) 835-0972 or via email at Click here to show mail address for more information about West Nile Virus and mosquito treatment in your area.